vildancetin/flight-app-frontend/README.md

 ### API Usage

 - Flight data is retrieved in groups of 20 due to pagination.
 In the returned data from the API, the destination is set according to the flightDirection, either as a departure or arrival point.
 Since flight duration is not specified, departure or arrival times are set manually.
+- Sometimes the information does not arrive because it says "too many requests" and you have to wait a while.

 - The data returned from the API is structured as follows: